MicrosoftDocs/visualstudio-docs/docs/version-control/git-create-branch.md

 ---
 title: Create a branch
-description: Create a branch in Visual Studio by using Git or Azure DevOps. ms.date: 11/10/2021 ms.topic: how-to
+description: Create a branch for source control in Visual Studio with Git. ms.date: 11/10/2021 ms.topic: how-to
 author: TerryGLee